lubianat/technotype/manuscript.md

 - Logically related to other cell types

+For that specification, _must_ represents an "an absolute requirement" and _should_ represents that "there may exist valid reasons in particular circumstances to ignore a particular item" (as per RFC 2119 [@url:https://www.ietf.org/rfc/rfc2119.html])_.

 For rule 1, by "explicitly defined", I mean that the cell type needs to be followed by a clear definition, that would allow rational judgements of whether a singular cell belongs or not to the type.
+The definition _should_ be complete, providing the necessary and sufficient criteria for classification.
 An example is a cell type defined by "expression of the proteins CD3 and CD4, but lacking CD8."
 Even though there is still some ambiguity in that definition (see [@doi:10.1186/s12859-019-2725-5] for a longer discussion), it already states clear, reasonable criteria.
 Any combination of markers (or lack thereof) can define a different _cell type_.
 This extends to _any_  definition, and small differences are enough for constituting new cell types.
 The degree of rigorousness cannot be decided a priori, as we still do not have a rigorous framework for representing biological knowledge, but we _should_ strive to make definitions as rigorous as possibles.
 Other examples of what could be explicit definitions:

 - A "big cell", defined a class of cells with a length of more than 50 micrometers on any axis.
 - A "human cortical neuron" is any cell in a human cortex that is able of producing an action potential.